tanil07/LC-ICPMS-integration-and-combining-with-metadata/README.md

 #Supply calibration table that contains 'r2', 'intercept', and 'slope' data
 #Change the calibration filename if necessary
 #Run the code that is commented at the end of integrate_LCICPMS file to calculate concentration

+--------------------For data integration with metadata-------------------------
+#change filename for metadata
+#change filename for quantitative data
+#Make sure  data column names on metadata and quantitative metadata match
+#change 'end_time' to 'stop_time' if necessary based on your LC-ICPMD data integration code